Cell decision-making through the lens of Bayesian learning

 Interestingly, we have two cases to study the steady-state distribution of the cellular internal states: $(\mathbf{I})$ when the response of $X$ to microenvironmental changes is negligible and $(\mathbf{II})$ when there exists a finite correlation value between internal cellular state and microenvironmental state, which follows as

-Here $C_{0}$ and $C_{1}$ are normalization constants of corresponding probability distributions and $\Bar{\beta}$ is defined as $\beta\ln{b}$.
+Here $C_{0}$ and $C_{1}$ are normalization constants of corresponding probability distributions and $\Bar{\beta}$ is defined as $(\beta\ln{b}+\beta^{'})$.
 In case $(\mathbf{I})$ i.e., when $g$ is equal to $0$ the steady state distribution of internal variables converges to an \textit{exponential} distribution.
 Please note that the sensor OFF probability distribution makes sense only for $\Bar{\beta}>0$.
-In the ON case, when the linear response $g$ is finite and $\beta<0$ the expression of the steady state has a \textit{unimodal}.
+In the ON case, when the linear response $g$ is finite and $\beta<0$ the expression of the steady state is \textit{unimodal}.
 Interestingly, for and $\beta>0$ and for a finite range of $X$ values the distribution is \textit{bimodal} with the highest probability density around the boundaries of the domain.
+Please note that for very large $\beta^{'}$ values the exponential decay term dominates.
 In a nutshell, the above expression of the internal state shows how an ON-OFF switching case can happen when the environment correlates with the cell and as a response cell senses the microenvironment changing its phenotype which confirms the existence of monostable-bistable regime as shown in fig.(\ref{steady-state}).